Domains of commutative C*-subalgebras: AW*-algebras

-We conclude that, at least from a domain-theoretic perspective of approximating quantum computations by classical ones, von Neumann algebras are a lot less interesting than C*-algebras.
-Any C*-algebra $A$ can be turned into a von Neumann algebra by taking its double dual $A^{**}$, also called the \emph{enveloping von Neumann algebra}~\cite{takesaki:oa1}.
-This in fact gives an adjunction of categories showing that von Neumann algebras form a reflexive subcategory of C*-algebras~\cite[3.2]{dauns:tensorproduct}.
+We conclude that, at least from a domain-theoretic perspective on $\CC(A)$, C*-algebras are more interesting than W*-algebras or AW*-algebras, since C*-algebras contain a subclass of infinite-dimensional algebras $A$ for $\CC(A)$ is a domain, whereas the only subclass of AW*-algebras or of W*-algebras for which $\CC(A)$ is a domain is the class of finite-dimensional algebras.
+Nevertheless, the most satisfactory results for reconstructing the structure of $A$ from $\CC(A)$ are obtained for AW*-algebras and W*-algebras, as discussed in the Introduction.
+Any C*-algebra $A$ can be extended to a W*-algebra by taking its double dual $A^{**}$, also called the \emph{enveloping W*-algebra}~\cite[\S III.2]{takesaki:oa1}.
+This in fact gives an adjunction of categories showing that W*-algebras form a non-full reflective subcategory of C*-algebras~\cite[3.2]{dauns:tensorproduct}.
 There are many examples of C*-algebras $A$ for which $\CC(A)$ is continuous but $\CC(A^{**})$ is not: any infinite-dimensional scattered C*-algebra will do, such as $C(X)$ for the infinite compact Hausdorff scattered spaces $X$ of Example~\ref{ex:scattered}.

-Finally, we consider the variation $\CC_\AF(A)$ of the partially ordered set of approximately finite-dimensional commutative C*-subalgebras of $A$, and show that it is isomorphic to all Boolean subalgebras of projections.

-\begin{defi} Let $P$ be an orthomodular poset.
-A subset $B$ that is closed under $\perp$ and for which the meet and join of any two elements in $B$ exists in $P$ and is contained in $B$ is called a \emph{Boolean subalgebra} of $P$.
-We denote the set of all Boolean subalgebras of $P$ by $\B(P)$, which we partially order by inclusion. \end{defi}